Contact Us

 What should I do if I see a drone flying over my property?

-If you believe the drone is being used IMPROPERLY or invading privacy, report it to local law enforcement.
+If you believe the drone is being used IMPROPERLY or INVADING PRIVACY, report it to local law enforcement.
 The FAA does not enforce privacy laws but does regulate unsafe drone operations.

 What should I do if my drone crashes into someone's property?

 If your drone damages property or injures someone, you could be held liable.
 This is why drone insurance is recommended for both commercial and recreational pilots.
+Report the infraction to the property owner, and politely and respectfully ask to recover your aircraft.
+Notify the FAA if the incident meets reporting requirements under 14 CFR § 107.9

 What happens if I fly my drone illegally?